commschamp/cc_tutorial/tutorials/tutorial1/README.md

 The **comms::MessageBase** class is there to **automatically** implement various operations of message payload as well as implement all relevant virtual functions depending on the used message interface class extension options.
-In case the application doesn't really customizes the common message interface (The `TOpt` variadic template parameter is empty) the message object is like a `struct` of stored fields without any polymorphic behavior.
+In case the application doesn't really customize the common message interface (The `TOpt` variadic template parameter is empty) the message object is like a `struct` of stored fields without any polymorphic behavior.